The world is celebrating International Yoga Day today.

 The next four limbs are known as Antarang i.e. Internal.

 Pratyahara means moving inward from our senses to our internal world.
 This is the withdrawal of the senses.
 We experience the external world through our senses; our senses are our doors to the external world.

 Handpicked related post: The most ignored but the most important limb of Yoga

 Now we are moving inward so the withdrawal of the senses in order to experience the internal non-physical world.
 Just closing of eyes and ignoring all the signals of the senses can help us focus inward.

 The next is Dharana.
 That is focussing on just one thing i.e. concentration on one thing.

 The meditation has become very famous and popular the world over.
 This meditation is known as Dhyana and this is the 7th limb of Yoga.
 Continues focus on one thing for a longer period is known as Dhyana.
 Continues Dharana is Dhyana.
 We focus on breath once is Dharana and continues focus for a long time is Dhyana or Meditation.

 One can realise why Asana and Pranayama are important and precedes internal limbs?
 If the body is not healthy and fit one can’t sit in meditation for a long time and if our breath is not under our control our mind wavers during Dhyana.
 Asana and Prayanama prepare us to practice Dhyana.

 One sitting for a longer period in Dhyana, focussing only on one object or even not on any object but absorption with the self, achieves Samadhi i.e. enlightenment.
 The ultimate objective of the human being i.e. to become one with the self i.e. Soul.

-For those who is only practicing Yoga for healthy a living, there are a few cautions:
+For those who are only practicing Yoga for healthy living, there are a few cautions: